 Volunteers with this score were 6.5 times more likely to die in the next six years compared to people who scored from 8 to 10.
 A person who scored this low obviously had very little flexibility, balance and coordination, all of which indicated rapidly failing health.

 The value of the test for primary care physicians is obvious.
 Any elderly person who is not able to sit down and get back up can be advised an exercise regimen that focused on strengthening muscles and losing extra weight.
-In fact, the test can give a quick indication of the fitness level of senior citizens.
+In fact, the test can give a quick indication of the fitness level of senior citizens, and the best thing is that they advice on palliative care for those who are looking for a senior home as well.

 A more important benefit may be the motivation given by this study, since the test so clearly indicates the link between longevity and physical fitness.
 The study will at least give physicians a solid rationale to prescribe more activity and movement in old age.